lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

    The goal of this tutorial is to use LAMMPS and create a small hydrophilic polymer (PEG - PolyEthylene Glycol) in a reservoir of water.
-   An all-atom description is used, therefore all species considered here are made of charged atoms connected by bonds constraints.
+   An all-atom description is used for all species.

-   Once the system is created, a constant stretching force will be applied to both ends of the polymer, and its length will be measured with time.
+   Once the system is created, a constant stretching force is applied to both ends of the polymer, and the evolution of its length with time will be measured.

+   ..  container:: justify

-   This tutorial was inspired by a very nice |Liese2017| by Liese and coworkers, in which they compare MD simulations with force spectroscopy experiments.
+   This tutorial was inspired by a very nice |Liese2017| by Liese and coworkers, in which they compare molecular dynamics simulations with force spectroscopy experiments.

 .. |Liese2017| raw:: html